I am a poet, writer, and editor.

 Engaging across divides also informs my poetry and other writing.
 Called a “new troubadour of witness” by Cyrus Cassells for my poetry chapbook, Where Are You From, Originally?
 (Finishing Line Press, 2016), I am also working on a collection of poems based on my experiences engaging with the other in Israel/Palestine.
 (For more detail, see Holy Land Poems under Poetry.)
 My poems have won the Academy of American Poets Award, the Mary Merritt Henry Poetry Contest, and the Phenomena of Place Poetry Prize and been published in various literary journals.

-Originally from Los Angeles, California, I live in southeastern Michigan with my husband, son, three chickens, two ducks, and a cat.
+Originally from Los Angeles, California, I live in southeastern Michigan with my husband and son and work as a freelance editor for publishers and independent writers.